picoded/JavaCommons-servlet/src/main/java/picoded/servlet/JavaCommons_Servlet.md

 DStackPage -> BaseUtilPage -> BasePage -> CoreUtilPage -> CorePage

+# Summary
+After reading through this documentation (or just skip to the class that you want to know more about), you should be able to implement classes that extends from the JavaCommons-servlet classes as well as understanding the functions of the utility classes.

 ## CorePage
 CorePage is the lowest level of implementation that interacts with the native Java Servlet class.
 Its main purpose is to alter the flow of the how requests are being processed.